Datagen-Project/Whitepaper-2.0/README.md

 **Why the Decentralized Cloud Computing Infrastructure that the World needs can’t be off-chain**

-Blockchain technology was not originally created to perform cloud computing efficiently{9}.
+Blockchain technology was not originally created to perform Cloud Computing efficiently{9}.
-Blockchain was created to reliably store immutable data, which are impossible to falsify and not reliant on opaque centralized authorities.
+Blockchain was created to reliably store immutable data, making them impossible to falsify and not reliant on opaque centralized authorities.
-The focus on these stated goals vs efficiency is self-evident just looking at the energy consumption of first generation PoW blockchain networks.
+The focus on these stated goals vs efficiency is self-evident when looking at the energy consumption of first generation Proof of Work (or "PoW") blockchain networks.
 Afterwards, the problems generated from the modeling of the original PoW consensus protocols (namely staggering energy consumptions{10} and very high transaction costs) have been mitigated by the second wave of consensus protocols: PoS consensuses{11}.
-The incremental efficiency of PoS technology, compared to PoW, offered interesting solutions to decentralized-cloud computing networks in terms of efficiency, but no solution to the problem of speed: even in PoS, data needs to propagate to different nodes and validators{12,13,14} and this takes a time which is very long compared to the cloud computing industry standard latency-time.
+The incremental efficiency of PoS technology, compared to PoW, offered interesting solutions to decentralized Cloud Computing networks in terms of efficiency, but no solution to the problem of speed: even in PoS, data needs to propagate to different nodes and Validators{12,13,14} and this takes a very long time, compared to the Cloud Computing industry standard latency-time.
-That’s why some decentralized cloud computing projects{15,16} took the short-cut of moving the computation off-chain.
+That’s why some decentralized Cloud Computing projects{15,16} took the short-cut of moving the computation off-chain.
 The technical approach of moving the computation off-chain is becoming increasingly popular in the industry, since it improves the latency time performances without the need for very complex architectures.
-The main problem of this approach is that the blockchain technology is removed altogether from the equation when it comes to the computation itself and is just re-introduced in a cosmetically pleasing way for secondary features of those off-chain networks, such as smart contracts to match supply and demand or similar.
+The main problem of this approach is that the blockchain technology is removed altogether from the equation when it comes to the computation itself and is just re-introduced in a cosmetically pleasing way for secondary features of those off-chain networks, such as smart contracts to match supply and demand or similar tools.
 But:

-a)	the problem of trust is not solved, since the computational process itself is left to the goodwill of the supplier, like in centralized systems;
+a)	The problem of trust is not solved, since the computational process itself is left to the goodwill of the supplier, like in centralized systems;
-b)	such networks are solving the latency time issues removing blockchain-nodes from their data infrastructure and incentivizing the cloud computing suppliers to be hosted in scaled, “reliable” and “cost-effective” centralized server farms.
+b)	Such networks are solving the latency time issues removing blockchain-nodes from their data infrastructure and incentivizing the Cloud Computing suppliers to be hosted in scaled, “reliable” and “cost-effective” centralized server farms.

 Relying on centralized providers makes the users of the network vulnerable to the same censorship, downtime, and efficiency problems that they are trying to move away from.
-We don’t believe that off-chain solutions are without merits or without use-cases: smart contracts can add security and transparency layers to the cloud computing processed by centralized providers, and this is certainly an improvement, but we should not use centralized providers as foundational layers for core /native Web3 applications or, worse, ecosystems, reducing Web3 to a loosely decentralized layer built on the top of AWS.
+We don’t believe that off-chain solutions are without merits or without use-cases: smart contracts can add security and transparency layers to the Cloud Computing processed by centralized providers, and this is certainly an improvement, but we should not use centralized providers as foundational layers for core /native Web3 applications or, worse, ecosystems, reducing Web3 to a loosely decentralized layer built on the top of the likes of AWS.

 Off-chain solutions should be used only when viable on-chain solutions are not available, since on-chain is more resilient, more transparent, more inclusive, but also less prone to censorship, to unsecure computation and to cybersecurity hazards.